The SOC 1 standard requires that service organizations implement and describe their vendor management practices for third-party service organizations.

 If a sub-service organization has provided you with a SOC 1 report, the controls tested relate to the controls that can impact the user organization’s internal control over financial reporting.
 A SOC 2 report evaluates an organization’s system relevant to security, availability, processing integrity, confidentiality and/or privacy.

 Type 1 reports simply provide a report of controls an organization has put in place as of a point in time.
-In addition to the aspects in a Type 1 report, Type 2 reports have a review period (typically six months to a year) and provides evidence that the controls operated effectively.
+In addition to the aspects in a Type 1 report, Type 2 reports have a review period (typically six months to a year) and provide evidence that the controls operated effectively.

 Type 1 assessments are a good starting point for vendors to get to the goal of successful Type 2 assessments.
 Ultimately, a Type 2 report will show how those internal controls are operating in an organization.
 That said, a user organization can rely more heavily on a Type 2 than a Type 1 report.